Kojobo/CreativePortfolio/content/portfolio/1w_bankruptcy.md

 In addition to the data, there was also a report published by the DOJ that provided a summary of bankruptcy in the US from 1994 - 2000.

-[The original report](https://www.justice.gov/ust/eo/private_trustee/library/chapter07/docs/assetcases/Publicat.pdf) was nearly 50 pages long and had dozens of charts, some of which can be seen in the image below.
+[The original report](https://www.justice.gov/ust/eo/private_trustee/library/chapter07/docs/assetcases/Publicat.pdf) was nearly 50 pages long and had dozens of charts, some of which are shown below.

 <img src="/portfolio/1w_bankruptcy_files/og_report_grid.PNG" alt="Charts from the original 2001 report" width="600px" height="600px"/>

-The DOJ has not published a similar report since 2001 I wanted to see if I could use the data I found to recreate the same report.
+The DOJ has not published a similar report since 2001, and I wanted to see if I could use the data I found, along with what I recently learned using R programming, to recreate the same report.

 Here are the goals I had for this project: